 This situation is akin to that of the cold war where we used to hold thousands of expensive nuclear weapons for "defensive purposes."
 Here firms are spending vast amounts of money to obtain and hold "defensive patents".
-This leads to an equilibrium that is equally socially bad (because lots of resources are spent to build weapons that should never be used) but desperately more insane than the "threat of mutual assured destruction" was during the cold war.
-Then, at least, we were trying to protect ourselves from a real and external communist threat we had not created.
-In the current "defensive patents" equilibrium there is no exogenous threat to our well being - the threat is entirely one we have created by picking the wrong legislation.
+This leads to an equilibrium that is as socially bad and desperately insane as the "threat of mutual assured destruction" was during the cold war.
+Then, at least, we were trying to protect ourselves from a real and external communist threat.
+In the current "defensive patents" equilibrium there is no exogenous threat to our well being - the threat is entirely one we have created.

 In short, a vast expenditure in "defensive patents" is entirely a product of our IP legislation.
-By allowing intellectual monopoly and because the courts and patent office allow more and more outrageous claims, there is an enormous incentive for rentseekers of all kinds and shapes to waste resources in obtaining patents solely in order to blackmail innovative firms and extract rents from their creative activity.
-This is exemplified by Panip IP LLC, a company formed to collect from small businesses using patent claims.
+By allowing intellectual monopoly and because the courts and patent office allow more and more outrageous claims, there is an enormous incentive for rent-seekers of all kinds and shapes to waste resources in obtaining patents solely in order to blackmail innovative firms and extract rents from their creative activity.
+This is exemplified by Panip IP LLC, a company formed to blackmail small businesses with patent claims.
 Consider their proposed interpretation of two patents that they hold

-- □ US Patent No 5,576,951: Using graphical or textural information on a video screen for the purpose of making a sale. - US Patent No 6,289,319: Accepting information to conduct automatic financial transactions via a telephone line and video screen.
+- □ US Patent No 5,576,951: Using graphical or textural information on a video screen for the purpose of making a sale. - □ US Patent No 6,289,319: Accepting information to conduct automatic financial transactions via a telephone line and video screen.